How to Use DIY Paper Leaves 5 Ways in Fall Decor

 Step 3 – Attach your faux stems to the real branches.

-I thought duct tape or painter’s tape would work, but I didn’t think blue or green or silver would look good on my fall tree so I ordered brown duct tape and it blended in very well.
-I have enough to duct tape the Titanic.
+I ordered brown duct tape (painter’s tape would work, but I didn’t think blue or green or silver would look good on my fall tree) and it blended in very well.
+I have enough left over to duct tape the Titanic.

 Decide where you want to connect the faux branches to the real branches.
 Cut off 6-inch pieces of the duct tape Wrap it tightly around around the stems where they come together.
 I needed multiple pieces of duct tape because each “attachment” was about 6 inches long.